xxlnova/IsPlanktonSyn/README.md

 *   **Extraction Code:** `c6np`

 > **Note:** If you are accessing the dataset from outside of China and encounter issues with Baidu Netdisk, please open an [Issue](#) and we will provide alternative download links (e.g., Google Drive / HuggingFace) in the future.

 ---

+## ⚙️ Environment & Dependencies

+To run the **IsColor** generation pipeline from scratch, you will need the following dependencies and hardware setup:

+*   **Core Models:** Stable Diffusion v1.5, pre-trained Canny and Tile ControlNets, and IP-Instruct encoder.
+*   **Prompt Engine:** Qwen3-VL (for automated species-specific prompt generation).
+*   **Hardware:** The pipeline and downstream baselines were evaluated and executed on a single server equipped with an NVIDIA A100 GPU.

+---